Jakob-Bach/Alternative-Feature-Selection/README.md

 Use the tags `run-2023-06-23` and `evaluation-2023-07-04` for reproducing the [experimental data for v1](https://doi.org/10.35097/1623) of the paper.
 Use the tags `run-2024-01-23` and `evaluation-2024-02-01` for reproducing the [experimental data for v2](https://doi.org/10.35097/1920) of the paper.

+> Bach, Jakob.
+"Leveraging Constraints for User-Centric Feature Selection"

+is a dissertation in progress.
+Once it is published, we will link it (and its experimental data) here as well.

 This document provides:

 - An outline of the [repo structure](#repo-structure).